Using a relationship diagram

 2.2.
 Link type

 By default, links appear as straight lines connecting two nodes.
 If the relationships between items in your data have an associated direction, select the Show Link Arrows option in the Properties window.
 The links will be drawn as arrows from each source to the target.

 If there are multiple links in your data between the same nodes (e.g., links in both directions), displaying them as straight lines will result in overlap and this relationship will be harder to see.
 To better visualize this type of relationship, change the Link Type property to Curve.

-3. Change link color, length, and width
+3. Change link appearance

 In the Data Analysis Panel's Visualization tab under Links, you can assign data under Color, Length, and/or Width to vary each link according to its values.

 When data is assigned, color rules or size rules are created in the corresponding properties in the Properties window (e.g., an Auto Color Rule in the links' Color Rules).
 To change or customize these, click the brush icon next to the option in the Data Analysis Panel to go to the corresponding properties, or find them in the Look tab.